geekysn/metaversepro/README.md

 ## How to Use

-1. Enter your username and select an avatar color on the login screen
+1. Enter your username on the login screen
 2. Use arrow keys to move your avatar around the world
 3. Stay on the path (blue-tinted tiles)
 4. When you approach other users, a chat panel will automatically appear